crossbario/crossbar-examples/README.md

 Most of the examples are for Python and JavaScript, even though often what is shown would work with other languages and WAMP client libraries.
 This is purely due to lack of resources.
 We want you to use Crossbar.io with whatever language or languages you want.

-Anybody's highly welcome to adapt example code for other languages.
+Anybody is very welcome to adapt example code for other languages.

 Similarly, you're welcome to add examples that you think provide value to other users.